rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 #### Updating a Crate to Get a New Version

-When you *do* want to update a crate, Cargo provides another command, `update`, which will ignore the *Cargo.lock* file and figure out all the latest versions that fit your specifications in *Cargo.toml*.
-If that works, Cargo will write those versions to the *Cargo.lock* file.

-But by default, Cargo will only look for versions greater than `0.8.3` and less than `0.9.0`.
-If the `rand` crate has released two new versions, `0.8.4` and `0.9.0`, you would see the following if you ran `cargo update`:
+When you *do* want to update a crate, Cargo provides the command `update`, which will ignore the *Cargo.lock* file and figure out all the latest versions that fit your specifications in *Cargo.toml*.
+Cargo will then write those versions to the *Cargo.lock* file.
+Otherwise, by default, Cargo will only look for versions greater than `0.8.3` and less than `0.9.0`.
+If the `rand` crate has released the two new versions `0.8.4` and `0.9.0` you would see the following if you ran `cargo update`:

 <!-- manual-regeneration
 cd listings/ch02-guessing-game-tutorial/listing-02-02/